mdm/mdm.github.io/_drafts/tetris-rotations.markdown

 Where To Go From Here
 ---------------------

 As you see implementing basic Tetris rotations is not that hard.
-However, if you want an implementation that works well even for very skilled players you can find many interesting articles on [this wiki][4] wiki.
+However, if you want an implementation that works well even for very skilled players you can find many interesting articles on [this wiki][4].
 I hope you have fun implemeting your own Tetris clone.

   [1]: http://tetris.wikia.com/wiki/SRS
   [2]: http://tetris.wikia.com/wiki/DTET_Rotation_System